Get ready to turn the page on boring advertising and step into the world of magazine ads that captivate and inspire.

 factors of excellent magazine advertisements: powerful image, design elements, story, concise message

-According to Houston Chronicle, a page in a local magazine can cost a few hundred bucks.
+According to the Houston Chronicle, a page in a local magazine can cost a few hundred bucks.
 On the other hand, magazine ads in popular national publications can set you back a staggering $500,000.

 Here are some factors to keep in mind when brainstorming design ideas for your magazine ads: